vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 > ❗️ Make sure that you have [Bun](https://bun.sh/) installed in your system to build and run the examples.

-First of, build the contracts by navigating to your project folder and running:
+First off, build the contracts by navigating to your project folder and running:
 ```bash
 cd your-project
 forge build